clarkorcullo/weatherlyappWSTFinal/README.md

     - style.css: This file contains all the styles used in the Weatherly App, such as layout, colors, fonts, and icons.

-i   - mages/: This directory contains all the icons and images used in the app for different weather conditions (clouds, rain, clear skies, etc.).
+    - mages/: This directory contains all the icons and images used in the app for different weather conditions (clouds, rain, clear skies, etc.).

 # How to Run the Weatherly App